pinglamb/math/differential-equations/second-order-ode.md

 ## Reduction of Order

+This is the technique for finding the second linearly independent solution in case we already know one.

 > *Proposition.*{: .prop}
 > For the case of having coefficients as functions of $t$, i.e.
 >